iwanders/HomeKitADK_program/README.md

 This repo is a _very hacky_ repo to run the examples from the `HomeKitADK`.
 Goal is to get a capture of packets of the reference implementation, nothing more.

+It now also contains an example that allows playing messages against the reference implementation.
+See the `replay` section at the bottom of this page.

 ## Wifi

 This is mostly just works because the Linux PAL from upstream handles network.